-Veterinary Directorate of the Ministry of Agriculture is the national competent authority responsible for supervision and coordination of implementation of the Program.
+Veterinary and Food Safety Directorate of the Ministry of Agriculture is the national competent authority responsible for supervision and coordination of implementation of the Program.

-Supervision of implementation of the Program on the field is carried out by veterinary inspectors, who are obliged to inform VD on the findings.
+Supervision of implementation of the Program on the field is carried out by veterinary inspectors, who are obliged to inform VFSD on the findings.

-All the activities undertaken in accordance with the 2014 CSF surveillance programme must be fully implemented and appropriately documented by authorised veterinarians, the Croatian Veterinary Institute and the competent veterinary inspection service, in respect of any task performed in accordance with this Programme.
+All the activities undertaken in accordance with the 2015 CSF surveillance programme must be fully implemented and appropriately documented by authorized veterinarians, the Croatian Veterinary Institute and the competent veterinary inspection service, in respect of any task performed in accordance with this Programme.